Correlated phases of moat-band excitons in two dimensions: Abstract

 \section{Abstract}

-We study two-dimensional systems of interacting excitons with a moat dispersion, for which the ground-state energy manifold presents a ring of discrete or continuously degenerate minima around a single point in momentum space.
-At low densities, the excitons undergo statistical transmutation and stabilize a chiral spin liquid.
-At higher densities, the moat dispersion favors Bose--Einstein condensation into states occupying multiple momenta, leading to inhomogeneous condensate phases and potentially supersolidity.
-We discuss the impact of band-structure warping present in realistic systems, which may lower the formation threshold of Bose--Einstein condensate phases.
-We analyze the superfluid response of the latter, which is unconventional due to the moat band.
-We also demonstrate that a proper renormalization of the exciton--exciton interaction is essential for describing these phases, and show that even purely repulsive interactions can favor inhomogeneous condensates.
-To further explore inhomogeneous condensate phases, we employ a Gross--Pitaevskii framework with a pseudopotential approximation and map out the resulting phase diagram.
-We show that the presence of degenerate dispersion minima can drive supersolidity already at weak coupling, in contrast to systems with a standard parabolic dispersion.
-Finally, we discuss our results in the context of real excitonic systems and argue that moat-band-induced supersolidity can be within experimental reach for realistic values of the model parameters.
+We study dilute two-dimensional systems of interacting excitons with a moat dispersion, whose ground-state manifold consists of a set of discrete or continuously degenerate energy minima.
+At low densities and in the presence of contact interactions, it is known that the bosons can undergo statistical transmutation and give rise to a chiral spin liquid.
+Here, we show that long-range interactions such as those expected in excitonic systems introduce a rich competition between the chiral spin liquid and different kinds of Bose--Einstein condensates.
+The moat dispersion can favor Bose--Einstein condensation into states occupying multiple momenta, leading to inhomogeneous and supersolid phases with a highly anisotropic superfluid response.
+We demonstrate that a proper $T$-matrix renormalization of the exciton--exciton interaction is essential for describing these phases and show that they can arise even from purely repulsive interactions.
+This formalism is employed to obtain the phase diagram of competing homogeneous and stripe condensates with the chiral spin liquid in an electron--hole bilayer model.
+In addition, we show how the $T$ matrix enters the familiar Gross--Pitaevskii framework and map out extended phase diagrams within a pseudopotential approximation.
+We place our findings in the context of real excitonic systems by discussing the roles of finite lifetimes, disorder, band-structure warping, and nonzero temperatures.
+We conclude that moat bands can drive Bose--Einstein condensation and supersolidity already at weak coupling, in contrast to the case of a standard parabolic dispersion.